 Mykhail was an interesting character but without his POV he’s left a big mystery for the first half of the book.
 One of the hardest things about this book was just that it was incredibly heavy for me as a reader.
 Mykhail’s experience after The Flare was heartbreaking and I completely understand his depression and struggle to keep going.
 Had this been the only issue in the second half of the book, it wouldn’t have been too bad.
 But on top of that, there’s a situation that’s occurring at the university; I won’t go into detail, because spoiler, but I found this portion of the book very hard to get through as a reader because it was a really negative and depressing look at humanity and how we treat others.
 I guess you could say that speaks for how strong Alyssa Cole’s writing is, but in terms of enjoyment, I just wasn’t there.

-Character with depression and suicidal thoughts
+Hero with depression and suicidal thoughts

 References to assisted suicide, rape, and sodomy

 In a secluded cabin, John and his loved ones have survived.
 He should feel grateful.
 But his family is in his face 24/7, he has to watch his best friend, Arden, and brother, Gabriel, flaunt their love, and as a techie in a Luddite world he’s pretty much useless.
 The cabin is brimming with people, but he feels utterly alone.